opensim-org/CMBBE2024/README.md

 conda install ipywidgets matplotlib scikit-learn
 ```

 6. Open the notebook in an IDE that supports Jupyter notebooks (e.g., Visual Studio Code).
-Choose the enviroment that you created above (e.g., `myenv`) as the notebook kernal.
+Choose the enviroment that you created above (e.g., `cmbbe2024`) as the notebook kernal.

 You should now be able to run the notebooks locally, with the following limitations:

 1. Skip any sections involving installing `condacolab`.
+2. Skip any sections involving installing the OpenSim Conda package, since we just did that above.
-2. Skip any sections involving downloading resources, they will be included in the cloned repository.
+3. Skip any sections involving downloading resources, they will be included in the cloned repository.
-3. Any sections involving the OpenSim Viewer are not guaranteed to work out-of-the-box and should likely be skipped.
+4. Any sections involving the OpenSim Viewer are not guaranteed to work out-of-the-box and should likely be skipped.
 In Demo 3, uncommenting lines similar to `study.visualize(solution)` will enable visualization with the Simbody visualizer.

 # Resources